China investigates FedEx for Huawei cargo error

-China's state media says the country is investigating FedEx after it diverted packages sent by Chinese tech giant Huawei.
+China is investigating FedEx after it diverted packages sent by Chinese tech giant Huawei, state media reported Saturday.

-The official Xinhua news agency reported Saturday that China has opened an investigation into FedEx's actions.

 Continue Reading Below

-Xinhua says FedEx "severely harmed clients' legitimate rights and interests and violated China's delivery industry regulations."
+China has opened an investigation into FedEx's actions, which "severely harmed clients' legitimate rights and interests and violated China's delivery industry regulations," the official Xinhua news agency reported.

 Four packages containing paperwork sent out by Huawei were found to have been diverted to FedEx headquarters in Memphis, Tennessee, instead of being delivered to Huawei offices in Asia.

 FedEx apologized and said the packages were misrouted accidentally.
-It added the company wasn't told by anyone to divert the packages.
+It added that the company wasn't told by anyone to divert the packages.